jmknoble/json-indent/tests/README.md

 ## Linting tests with ruff

 Depending on the test framework and the requirements of the tests, the lint rules for tests may need to differ from the rules for the main code base.
-These rules can be configured in a [ruff.toml][] file at the top of the directory tree they apply to.
+These rules can be configured in a [.ruff.toml][] file at the top of the directory tree they apply to.

 See [Ruff's configuration documentation][ruff-doc-config] for more info.

  [pyproject.toml]: ../pyproject.toml
- [ruff.toml]: ruff.toml
+ [.ruff.toml]: .ruff.toml

  [pytest]: pytest.org
  [ruff-doc-config]: https://docs.astral.sh/ruff/configuration/